The Best Baked Beans Ever are the perfect mix of sweet and savory. This old fashioned baked beans recipe with bacon will liven up any BBQ or cookout!

 Why You’ll Love this Baked Beans Recipe

-• Canned beans: no need to soak and cook dried beans from scratch to make this easy baked bean recipe, as canned beans form the base.
+- Canned beans: no need to soak and cook dried beans from scratch, as canned beans form the base.
 I guess you could call them kicked up canned baked beans!

-• Pour and bake: all you need to do is pour a handful of everyday ingredients into a casserole dish then send her into the oven — no extra cooking required.
+- Pour and bake: add all the ingredients into a casserole dish then send her into the oven.
 Prep the entire dish up to several days ahead of time, if you like.

 Pin this now to find it later

-Most of the ingredients needed for this easy baked beans recipe are fridge and pantry staples.
-I usually buy a case of Bush’s Baked Beans from Costco a couple times each year so we always have a can of beans ready and waiting to be doctored up for this recipe.
+Most of the ingredients needed for this recipe are fridge and pantry staples.
+I usually buy a case of Bush’s Baked Beans from Costco a couple times each year so we always have canned of beans ready and waiting to be doctored up for this recipe.
 Here’s what else you’ll need:

-• Canned baked beans: are the base of these oven baked beans.
-I love Bush’s Vegetarian Baked Beans because they’re a little lower in sugar than other varieties, though your favorite flavor will work too.
+- Canned baked beans: I love Bush’s Vegetarian Baked Beans because they’re a little lower in sugar than other varieties, though your favorite flavor will work too.
 The Costco ones I mentioned are “original” flavor.

-• Kielbasa: is added to the baked bean mixture as a nod to “franks and beans” — they’re my favorite part of the recipe.
+- Kielbasa: in the mix is a nod to “franks and beans” – they’re my favorite part of the recipe.
 I like Johnsonville brand pork kielbasa.

-• Crushed pineapple: melts into the baked beans and adds natural sweetness.
-That said, be sure to purchase pineapple packed in its own juices, vs heavy syrup.
+- Crushed pineapple: melts into the baked beans and adds natural sweetness.
+Be sure to buy pineapple packed in its own juices, vs heavy syrup.

-• Bacon: sliced bacon covers the top of the beans and permeates each bite with flavor as they bake.
-Surprisingly, the baked beans don’t taste extremely bacon-y — it just adds to the overall flavor of the dish.
+- Bacon: covers the top of the beans and permeates each bite with flavor as they bake.
+Surprisingly, the baked beans don’t taste extremely bacon-y – it just adds to the overall flavor of the dish.
 Use center cut, vs regular or thick-cut bacon for the best results.

-• Ketchup: slathered over the top of the bacon caramelizes in the oven as the beans bake low and slow.
-The caramelized ketchup not only creates a gorgeous, lacquered top, but a savory, tangy taste, too.
+- Ketchup: slathered over the top of the bacon caramelizes in the oven as the beans bake low and slow.

 How to Prep Ahead + Store + Freeze